Tina-lel/shitchat/README.md

 run the chat script (./chat), and wait until you are connected.

 to chat press ctrl+c wich will open the "newmsg" box, press ctrl+c again, to exit

+after you exited, run ./umount, to unmount the ftp share